 Although we are just looking at the T-34 v Tiger here, it should be remembered that in the game, these T-34's are going to be facing the earlier models of the Pz III and Pz IV and these lighter gunned tanks will struggle to penetrate the T-34.

-To Hit - Most systems have 'to hit' as part of the firing process, Band of Brothers doesn't.
+To Hit - Most systems have a separate 'to hit' as part of the firing process, Band of Brothers doesn't.
 When a tank or gun fires, it may or may not need to take a proficiency test first.
-This has nothing to do with the fire itself, it is just testing capability in more challenging situations.
+This has nothing to do with the fire itself, it is just testing the capability of man and machine in more challenging situations.
 The firing process itself combines the to hit and the armour penetration process into a single roll.

 Tank Trials - The Tiger was first used on the eastern front in August 1942, so for our trials, we will not be using the T34 - model 40, which sits outside that time frame.
 The first actions between the two tanks would have been against the M41, but during 1943, the M43 appeared in increasing numbers.
 To keep this article within reasonable bounds, it seems sensible to mostly use the T-34 M43 as the mid war example.